msillano/tuyaDAEMON/tuyaDAEMON/README.md

 -------------------
  ### Tuya devices capabilities, _as currently known_ ###

-_Any tuya device, any DP can have its own behavior: tuya devices use a poll of [common HW, definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment, etc...).
+_Any Tuya device, any DP can have its own behavior: Tuya devices use a poll of [common HW, definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment, etc...).
 Usually, it is very dangerous to do generalizations based on a few cases._

 **Device Capabilities:**

 **response:**
-All tuya devices react to external or internal commands by sending messages, which we find in output from the *tuya-smart-device* nodes.
+All Tuya devices react to external or internal commands by sending messages, which we find in output from the *tuya-smart-device* nodes.
 All responses have the same format: one or more pairs _(dp: value)_, regardless of whether they are caused by PUSH, REFRESH, GET, SET, SCHEMA, MULTIPLE commands (see `CORE.logging node _info_ for details).
 ````
 msg.payload:{
         "deviceId":    gatewayID|deviceid,       // from subdevices => "deviceId": gatewayId